Before you can fly your plane you need to arm it. Arming the aircraft before flight has two purposes:

 Throttle output when disarmed¶

 When the plane is disarmed the throttle channel will not respond to pilot input.
-There are two possible behaviours you can configure:
+There are two possible behaviors you can configure:

-- ARMING_REQUIRE=2.
+- ARMING_REQUIRE = 2.
 When disarmed no pulses are sent to the throttle channel.
-Note that some ESCs will beep to complain that they are powered on without a control signal
+Note that some ESCs will beep to complain that they are powered on without a control signal or even refuse to initialize and operate.

 Diagnosing failure to arm¶